Dental implants are marginally more susceptible to medical problems than natural teeth.

 These symptoms include: bleeding gums when brushing, gums that pull back to reveal the tooth root (receding gums), sore gums and bad breath.

 If you experience any of these please consult a dentist or periodontist immediately

 How to prevent your implanted tooth from breaking?

-If you have invested in a quality dental implant, it should be fairly resilient to breaking.
+If you have invested in quality dental implant crowns, they should be resilient to breaking.

 That being said, even the most state of the art techniques for producing artificial teeth fail to make a product with the levels of toughness endowed on our teeth by 420 million years of evolution.

 We therefore need to take measures to protecting our implanted teeth if we want them to survive a lifetime.

 1) Avoid eating food that is overly hard, crunchy or chewy

 Biting into food that is too hard is still a big cause of natural and implanted teeth breaking,